FlorianDeconinck/Chronobox.arduino/README.md

 Software
 --------

-The code has been cleaned from the actually deployed (and working) version but it is still very peculiar to my cases.
+The code has been cleaned from the actually deployed (and working) version but it is still very project related.
 That said, the virtual keyboard and riddle system can be reused.
-And the hardware-specific code is small enough to be replaced if need be
+And the hardware-specific code is small enough to be replaced if need be.

 Licence
 -------